Ari-healthcare-data/clinical-operations-dashboard/README.md

 ## Tools Used

-- Excel → data generation
+- Excel for data generation
-- PostgreSQL (pgAdmin) → data cleaning and transformation
+- PostgreSQL (pgAdmin) for data cleaning and transformation
-- Power BI → dashboard development
+- Power BI for dashboard development
-- GitHub → version control and documentation
+- GitHub for version control and documentation

 ---